 Women's History Month

-This March, the AAEM Women in Emergency Medicine Committee is highlighting women making history through their roles in EM!
+This March, the AAEM Women in Emergency Medicine Section is highlighting women making history through their roles in EM!

 Please join us in amplifying these stories and sharing your own story on social media using #AAEMWiEM and #WomensHistory.

-Honored to be part of the #womeninemergencymedicinemonth celebration.
+Honored to be part of the #AAEMWiEM #WomensHistory celebration.
 Proud of @AAEMinfo and its long history of embracing excellence while supporting women leaders.
-Mentors from @AAEMinfo helped me embrace being another ripple of change @SCCM!
+Mentors from @aaeminfo helped me embrace being another ripple of change @SCCM!

-Role in AAEM: Co-Chair of 2018 and 2019 Scientific Assembly, Vice Chair of Education Committee.
+Role in AAEM: Co-Course Director of 2018-20 Scientific Assembly.
 Also a former AAEM Open Mic winner.
 2019 winner of Joe Lex Educator of the Year.